-NOTE: The Daytime Running Light on the same side of the vehicle as the active turn signal will turn off automatically when a turn signal is in operation and turn on again when the turn signal is not operating.
+NOTE: The Daytime Running Light on the same side of control in the multifunction lever.
+These lights are also the vehicle as the active turn signal will turn off automatically when a turn signal is in operation and turn on tem. again when the turn signal is not operating.